planetfederal/workshops/tutorials/parcelmap/src/index.rst

       $( "#address" ).autocomplete({

-        // How many charaters before we fire the 'source' function?
+        // How many characters before we fire the 'source' function?
         minLength: 1,

         // Given a request string, do something to figure out what